Frequently Asked Questions

 How is my child prepared for moving into Year R or on to their next class?

 Before your child starts school the Reception teacher will visit their pre-school establishment.
 This helps your child to familiarise themselves with their new teacher.
 It is also an opportunity for a handover discussion with their nursery teachers.
 Your child will come into school for two visits before they start school.
 The Reception classteacher will also make a home visit in the first week of September.
 If a child joins the school at a later date we encourage them to come in and look round and maybe spend a session with their new class before they start at St Edmund's.

-Before the end of the Summer term the children will spend a morning with their new teacher?
+Before the end of the Summer term, will the children spend a morning with their new teacher?

 Yes, towards the end of the summer term all children will 'move up' to their new class for a morning and meet their new teachers.

 In Year 6 the children visit their chosen secondary school for a whole day.
 We are aware that the transfer to “big” school is both a worrying and exciting time.
 Year 6 teachers and the Head of Year 7 provide opportunities to discuss or answer any questions.

 School trips occur throughout the year and are a valuable addition to the curriculum, taking learning out of the classroom and into new contexts.
 Not only are trips a chance to find out more about topics, they also allow children to experience different places and learn how to be safe outside school.
 Each class usually has three trips during the school year.
 We try very hard to achieve value for money and keep costs down but we do rely on parents paying the cost of the trip.
 Payment is by voluntary donation and we can help if necessary through a fund set up by the PSA.

 All school trip venues are visited in advance by staff and a full risk assessment is drawn up and agreed by the school leaders.
 Adults who wish to help need to be checked via DBS check which can be arranged with the Admin Manager.